Joseph-33/GraspTools/README.md

 ## Electronic configurations from rcsf.out (conf_from_rcsf.py)

 Prints and outputs a list of configuration files from an rcsf.out file.
-Each configuration list is sorted to ensure the same configurations will appear for different CSF files.
+Each configuration list is sorted to ensure the same order of configurations will appear for slightly different CSF files for easy comparison.

 ## DF orbital optimisation assistant (orbital_reoptimisation.sh)